-In my family the dried salted cod expert was granddad Remigio, my mum’s dad.
+In my family, the baccalà expert was nonno Remigio, my mum’s dad.
 My grandfather Remigio used to live all alone in San Gimignano.
-He brought my mum and Aunt Silvana up all by himself.
+He raised my mum and Aunt Silvana all by himself.
 He was a man of old times, a mason, but he was also very good at cooking.
 I still can taste his sliced meat breaded and fried then cooked with tomato sauce.
 It was soft and cooked in a red enamelled pan: it is an unforgettable memory.

 He used to have a peculiar breakfast coming home from his vegetable garden: Tuscan bread, tomatoes and onion.
 He loved dried cod and herring: he used to fry herring in his tiny kitchen and you could tell it from miles – the whole house was surrounded by a pungent smell and a thick smoke.